curly-brace/fur_shader/README.md

 Godot also doesn't support lots of shader passes right now, so setting like 20 shells in the script, will result in very long startup and low performance.

+The parameters texture uses red channel to control fur length, green shannel to mask fur and blue as a pattern of separate hairs.
+The blue channel should actually be like a set of dots, but i'm too lazy, so i used white noise for this.

 [![screenshot](/screenshot.png)](https://godotengine.org)